ruma/ruma/README.md

-# ruma-events
+# ruma-common

-ruma-events contains serializable types for the events in the [Matrix](https://matrix.org/) specification that can be shared by client and server code.
+**ruma-common** contains serializable types for the events and APIs in the [Matrix](https://matrix.org/) client-server specification that can be shared by client and server code.

 ## Status